-As of December 31, 2021, the balances due from Guangzhou Huanglong Information Technology Co., Ltd., a wholly-owned subsidiary of the Company's equity method investee, are related to advances for operational needs without any fixed payment terms.
+As of December 31, 2022, the balances due from Guangzhou Huanglong Information Technology Co., Ltd., a wholly-owned subsidiary of the Company's equity method investee, are related to advances for operational needs without any fixed payment terms.
 This balance is unsecured, bears no interest and expected to be repaid in one year.

 Henan Hongguang Olympic Real Estate Co., Ltd. ("Henan Hongguang") is the non-controlling shareholder of Henan Renxin (Note1), one of the Company's subsidiaries.
-As of December 31, 2021, the balance due from Henan Hongguang is related to advances for operational needs without any fixed payment terms.
+As of December 31, 2022, the balance due from Henan Hongguang is related to advances for operational needs without any fixed payment terms.
 This balance is unsecured, bears no interest, and is expected to be repaid in one year.

 Xinzheng Meihang Network Technology Co., Ltd. ("Meihang") is the non-controlling shareholder of Zhengzhou Hangmei Technology Development Co., Ltd. ("Zhengzhou Hangmei"), one of the Company's subsidiaries.
-As of December 31, 2020, and December 31, 2021, the balances due from Meihang are US\$2,789,265 and US\$2,854,538, respectively, which have a three year payment term, and bear interest at 11.5%.
+As of December 31, 2021, the balance due from Meihang was US\$2,854,538, which have a three year payment term, and bear interest at 11.5%.
 In 2020, Meihang together with Zhengzhou Hangmei entered into an agreement with the Company in which all parties had agreed that the interest relating to the payable balance to be ceased from accrual thereafter.
-In 2021, the Company received interest amounting to nil.
-Accrued interest amounted to nil and nil as of December 31, 2020 and December 31, 2021, respectively.
+The Company settled the remaining balance in 2022.

-As of December 31, 2021, the balance due from Madison Development Limited, an equity method investee, amounting to US\$33,768,281 is related to advances for operational needs.
+As of December 31, 2022, the balance due from Madison Development Limited, an equity method investee, amounting to US\$8,539,686 is related to advances for operational needs.
 This balance is unsecured, bears interest at 15%, and has no fixed repayment term.
-Accrued interest amounted to US\$15,964,313 as of December 31, 2021.
+Accrued interest amounted to US\$624,125 as of December 31, 2022.

 On September 12, 2017, the Company sold 80% of its equity interest in Suzhou Wanzhuo to four non-affiliated passive investors for an aggregate cash consideration of US\$23,687,327.
 Pursuant to the updated articles of association, the Company still exercises control over the relevant principal activities of Suzhou Wanzhuo and therefore, continues to consolidate it in its financial statements.
-As of December 31, 2021, the balances due from the non-controlling interest holders amounting to US\$32,032,079 are related to advances for working capital funds.
+As of December 31, 2022, the balances due from the non-controlling interest holders amounting to US\$29,323,571 are related to advances for working capital funds.
 The balances are in the form of an unsecured interest bearing loan, which has no fixed payment terms, and bears interest at 4.75%.
-Accrued interest is immaterial as of December 31, 2021.
+Accrued interest is immaterial as of December 31, 2022.

 On December 1, 2017, the Company together with seven other non-affiliated companies acquired 100% of Taicang Pengchi for an aggregate cash consideration of US\$28,836,311.
 The Company accounted for the acquisition of Taicang Pengchi as an asset acquisition because the only asset of Taicang Pengchi is the land.
 Pursuant to the articles of association, the Company exercises control over the relevant significant activities of Taicang Pengchi and therefore, consolidates it in its financial statements.
-As of December 31, 2021, the balance due from the non-controlling interest holders amounting to US\$22,194,420 are related to advances for working capital funds.
+As of December 31, 2022, the balance due from the non-controlling interest holders amounting to US\$23,892,970 are related to advances for working capital funds.
 The balances are in the form of an unsecured interest bearing loan, which has no fixed payment terms, and bears no interest.

-As of December 31, 2021, the balance due from Suzhou Yefang amounting to US\$12,546,073 is related to advances for working capital funds.
+As of December 31, 2022, the balance due from Suzhou Yefang amounting to US\$11,485,225 is related to advances for working capital funds.
 This balance is unsecured, bears no interest, and is expected to be repaid over one year.